sohenze/perfed/README.md

 """
 ```

-## Credit
+## Why Perfed?
 Perfed is inspired by [perfcounters](https://github.com/ebursztein/perfcounters).
-I decided to create this project as I have some original ideas and would like to try my hand at publishing my own Python package.
+I created this project to add some original ideas and to share a simple, flexible performance timing tool with the community.